khulnasoft/integrations-core/gunicorn/README.md

 ## Overview

-The Datadog Agent collects one main metric about Gunicorn: the number of worker processes running.
+The Khulnasoft Agent collects one main metric about Gunicorn: the number of worker processes running.
 It also sends one service check: whether or not Gunicorn is running.

 Gunicorn itself can provide further metrics using DogStatsD, including: